Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Reproduce--Review--Reflect: depth-mode grounded scrutiny

-The output, \textbf{COMMENT\_FINAL.pdf}, is a six-page scientific Comment with figures, references, methods, and an explicit list of open questions; substantive improvements are in Fig.~3d,e and summarised as $L_\text{G} = 7$~nm robust / 6~nm marginal / 5~nm fails.
+The output, \textbf{COMMENT\_FINAL.pdf}, is a six-page scientific Comment (reproduced as-is in Appendix~\ref{app:comment}) with figures, references, methods, and an explicit list of open questions; substantive improvements are in Fig.~\ref{fig:fig3}d,e and summarised as $L_\text{G} = 7$~nm robust / 6~nm marginal / 5~nm fails.
 None of the three pieces of work Reflect added is interpolation from the paper's parameters.
 The \textbf{source-degeneration contact model} is a different physical model from the Review-stage toy bound: it identifies that the paper's own $f_T$ and $\tau$ already constrain the maximum extractable transconductance, derives the resulting break-even contact resistance from first principles, and gives a ceiling independent of any external 2D-contact-resistance benchmark.
-The \textbf{DFPT phonon calculation} replaces Review's analytical Takagi argument with first-principles DFPT on freestanding arsenene, recovering an in-plane acoustic branch linear in $q$ with a soft long-wavelength mode (lower A$'$ extrapolating to $-22$~cm$^{-1}$) the analytical treatment was structurally incapable of capturing.
-The \textbf{Sb high-doping closing point} completes Review's sweep at the doping level that actually brackets the $I_\text{OFF}$ target, converting the qualitative scaling into a quantitative degradation ratio (Sb degrades 1.91$\times$ faster than As under matched doping). \textbf{The Comment is the form, but the content is grounded follow-up scientific work}: three classes of calculation that go beyond what Pizzi 2016 reported, packaged in the shape of an object that \emph{could} be submitted.
-We include it as Extended Data for direct inspection.
+The \textbf{DFPT phonon calculation} replaces Review's analytical Takagi argument with first-principles DFPT on freestanding arsenene, resolving a soft, flexural-derived low-lying branch of mixed A$'$ character that the analytical treatment was structurally incapable of capturing.
+Buckled arsenene lacks the horizontal mirror $\sigma_h$, so the flexural branch cannot be symmetry-excluded from first-order transport scattering as in planar 2D crystals, and it lies far below the LA-like branch the paper's Takagi treatment assumes ($|\omega| \leq 14$ vs.\ 22--49~cm$^{-1}$ over the sampled $|q| = 0.066$--$0.201$~\AA$^{-1}$).
+The artifact's headline number, a $-22$~cm$^{-1}$ $q \to 0$ intercept, requires correction: it is a linear extrapolation of three raw \texttt{ph.x} frequencies without acoustic-sum-rule (ASR) enforcement.
+Rotational invariance makes a flexural-derived branch quadratic-dominated near $\Gamma$, so a linear fit mechanically yields a negative intercept, and the run's own output records a residual ASR violation (${\sim}5$--$25$~cm$^{-1}$) larger than the lowest measured frequency ($-13.6$~cm$^{-1}$).
+The intercept is a fit-form artifact, not evidence of dynamical instability (Note added below).
+The corrected reading strengthens the critique: the paper's LA-only treatment omits a soft mixed-character branch far below its assumed acoustic spectrum.
+The \textbf{Sb high-doping closing point} completes Review's sweep at the doping level that actually brackets the $I_\text{OFF}$ target, converting the qualitative scaling into a quantitative degradation ratio (Sb degrades 1.91$\times$ faster than As under matched doping). \textbf{The Comment is the form, but the content is grounded follow-up scientific work}: three classes of calculation that go beyond what Pizzi~2016 reported, packaged in the shape of an object that \emph{could} be submitted.